yung-wolf/alx-low_level_programming/0x08-recursion/README.md

 0. Function that prints a string followed by new line.
 1. Function to print a string in reverse.
 2. Function to return the len of string.
+3. Function to return the factorial of num.